 What startups often don’t provide is a safety net for employees in the event an unforeseen injury or illness affects their ability to work.

-That’s why, as a startup employee, you need disability insurance in your financial plan.
+That’s why, as a startup employee, you need disability income protection insurance in your financial plan.
+In this article, we'll cover:

 - You probably took a leap of faith to take your current job, either because you left a higher-paying corporate job or joined a startup straight out of college.
 You don’t want to add to that risk by not protecting your income against an injury or illness that prevents you from working.

 - According to the Social Security Administration, about 25 percent of 20-year-olds will become disabled at some point before reaching age 67.